Laura E. Sumrall, M.A.

 The department offers two doctoral degrees: Doctor of Psychology (Psy.D.) in Clinical Psychology and Doctor of Philosophy (Ph.D.) in Psychology.

 The Psy.D. degree prepares students as scholar practitioners in clinical psychology.
 The program is fully accredited by the American Psychological Association.
 Formal course work is integrated with practicum and research experiences to produce highly qualified scholar-practitioners in this area of specialization.
-Admission to this program is made only at the beginning of the second six weeks of the summer session each year, and all application materials including a supplemental application (autobiography, a record of relevant experience) must be received on or before December 1, 2015.
-These applications will be reviewed of the Christmas Break and the Admissions Faculty will meet in mid-January to select the candidates invited to attend an Interview Day in February.
+Admission to this program is made only at the beginning of the second six weeks of the summer session each year, and all application materials including a supplemental application (autobiography, a record of relevant experience) must be received on or before December 1, 2017.
+The admissions faculty will meet in early January to select candidates that will be invited to attend an interview day in late January or early February.
 Applicants selected to join the Psy.D.
-Program will be notified as soon as possible in March and they will begin the program in the SUMMER of 2016.
+Program will be notified as soon as possible in March and they will begin the program in the SUMMER of 2018.

 The Ph.D. program in psychology prepares students for university teaching/research, and applied positions in universities, hospitals, industry, or government.
 The program has three training tracks: Behavioral Neuroscience, Social Psychology, and General Experimental Psychology.
 The program consists of course work, a qualifying examination, research leading to a doctoral dissertation, and a final oral examination.
 All students will be expected to serve as Teaching Assistants for courses offered at the undergraduate level.
 Students are admitted to the program only in the fall semester.
 All application materials must be received on or before December 1, 2017.
 Top applicants will be invited to campus to interview.
 Some funds are available to reimburse applicants who travel to campus to interview.